0xjet/ccc/surveillance/surveillance.md

 [//]: # (jet - verbs: {define, examine, identify, analyze, discuss, assess, propose})

+## Topics / draft of contents

+* History of government surveillance
+* Privacy regulation

+Note: write about the relationship between surveillance and censorship in the context of some crimes (e.g., child abuse as in Apple CSAM) and hate speech (e.g., streaming services, forums).
+We don't cover those here.

 ## Readings

 * Ross Anderson. _Security Engineering, 3rd Edition_.
-[Chapter 26: Surveillance or Privacy?](https://www.cl.cam.ac.uk/~rja14/book.html)
+[Chapter 26: Surveillance or Privacy?](https://www.cl.cam.ac.uk/~rja14/book.html).
+Only sections 26.1, 26.2 and 26.6.